 Antarctica is a place that if you’re lucky enough to go, it’s likely to be just once.
 It’s important to make this travel experience the best it can be for your style of travel and interests.
 Choosing experts like AdventureSmith or your trusted travel agent to help you find the best trip and ship is invaluable.
 After reading our Antarctica cruise guide above, contact the experts at AdventureSmith to customize your Antarctica expedition and learn from our firsthand experience traveling on this White Continent.

+Discover more about our Antarctica cruises and then contact one of our Antarctic experts to help match you with the best trip for your interests, budget and timeline.
 Note that this Antarctica small ship cruise guide was originally published in August 2015, and is updated periodically by our experts to keep it current for AdventureSmith travelers, present and future.
 Our most recent update occurred May 2018.